markus7800/UPIX/README.md

 Outputs are stored in `experiments/data`.

+A Nvidia GPU is needed only for reproducing Section 5.
+CPUs suffice for reproducing Section 4.
-To test execution with GPU, first make sure `nvidia-smi` prints the GPUs you want to use and run
+To test execution with GPU, first make sure `nvidia-smi` prints the GPUs you want to use.
+If you want to restrict the number of used GPUs, adjust the Docker settings or set `CUDA_VISIBLE_DEVICES` accordingly (also see [Section 5](#reproducing-section-5-scaling-experiments---figure-8)) and run
 ```
 uv run -p python3.13 --frozen --extra=cuda evaluation/pedestrian/run_comp.py sequential pmap -n_samples_per_chain 1000
 ```